Tell me about Evergreen Hakuba

 What about accommodation?

 Interns will stay in the Kokusai Lodge staff accommodation close to Evergreen Ski School.
 Kokusai Lodge offers affordable, quality accommodation within walking distance to central Hakuba.
 Common areas are shared, lounge, dry room, laundry and lobby.
 Internet wifi is provided.

-Our Ski and Snowboard Internships and Training Courses at Evergreen allow you to obtain a globally recognised qualification with CASI (Canadian Association Snowboard Alliance).
+Our Ski and Snowboard Internships and Training Courses at Evergreen allow you to obtain a globally recognised snowboard or ski instructor certification with the CSIA.

 A Ski & Snowboard want you to have the best season possible in Hakuba.
 We have a program manager on the ground, who is easily contacted and there to offer advice and support at all times.
 Not only are they familiar with Hakuba itself, but they will also be a familiar face to make your gap year and first winter season that much easier.